Benefit Street in Providence is a Showcase of a long, proud history

 “Providence was too poor at the time for that,” says the Rhode Island Historical Society’s Betty Pettine.
 Sometimes the best urban renewal is that which doesn’t happen at all.

-Benefit Street is rich in residential, institutional and religious architecture of the Colonial and Victorian eras.
+Benefit Street is rich in the residential, institutional, and religious architecture of the Colonial and Victorian eras.
 Stretching 1.2 miles on Providence’s East Side, Benefit functions as an outdoor museum comprising both grand buildings and simple houses.

 Downtown Providence lies just to the west, and the campus of Brown University a few blocks to the east.